Provided, administered and underwritten by Aviva Life & Pensions UK Limited. Exclusions and limitations apply.

 For a joint policy, the maximum age applies to the oldest life covered.

-• The policy can last between 5 to 50 years.
+- The policy can last between 5 and 50 years.

 To find out what illnesses are covered, see the critical illness plan policy summary and policy conditions in the important documents.